NicolasJaussaud/BSQ/README.md

-# 42sh
+# BSQ
-The purpose of this project is to create a fully functionnal shell, inspired of "tcsh".
+The purpose of this project is to find the biggest square.
-This is the last project of the first years at Epitech.
+The 'o' representing obstacles.
+When the biggest square was find, the '.' are replaced by 'x'.

 # PRECONDITIONS
 -gcc
 -make

 # EXECUTION
-"./42sh"
+"./bsq map"
+You have to disposition 2 map.

 # CREDIT
 Langage C | Nicolas Jaussaud

-Enjoy !
+Enjoy